 Caia is a digital health and wellness concierge for women and their families that facilitates access to a range of services, including:

 1.Care.
-Access to book confidential consultations with Australian Registered doctors and other Australian registered health practitioners (Partner Practitioners);
+Access to book confidential consultations with Australian Registered doctors and other Australian registered health practitioners (Partner Practitioners).
+Ask Caia messaging service is not a health service, nor should any information provided through this service be construed as health advice;

 3. Content.
 Access to a range of content articles, videos and audio media.